Sonnhof Alpendorf has a lot to offer MTB and e-bike fans.

-Cycling in the mountains can be exhausting, but anyone who has ever discovered the mountain world of the Salzburg Alps by cycling knows that the mountains give back the lost energy at the latest at the summit.
+Cycling in the mountains can be exhausting, but anyone who has ever discovered the mountain world of the Salzburg Alps on a bike knows that the mountains give back the lost energy at the latest at the summit.
 The feeling of triumph, the breathtaking panorama and the prospect of a long downhill are too good.
 For others, speed is more important than altitude.
 They find the best conditions in the Pongau valleys with their winding, low-traffic mountain roads.
-Last but not least, freeriders can exhaust themselves without limits thanks to numerous bike parks and trails.
-In short, there’s nothing that doesn’t exist bike-wise.
-Many open races & triathlons included.
-Find out more in our events calendar.

-Sankt Johann Alpendorf is an interesting destination for your biking vacation in Austria.
+Sankt Johann Alpendorf is an interesting destination for your biking holiday in Austria.
 The village is located directly on the Tauern Cycle Path, one of the most beautiful cycling routes in Austria.
-With a length of about 300 km it leads from Krimml via Sankt Johann and Salzburg to Passau.
-The Alpe-Adria Cycle Path, which starts in the city of Salzburg, passes through the Salzach and Gastein valleys to Carinthia and ends in Grado, Italy, also passes through Sankt Johann Alpendorf.
-Apart from these sounding names, pleasure cyclists as well as competitive athletes are offered 26 signposted cycling tours in the immediate vicinity.
-In the wider area there are another 236 MTB tours, for each of which GPS map material is available via www.outdooractive.com.
+With a length of approx. 300 km, it leads from Krimml via Sankt Johann and Salzburg to Passau.
+The Alpe-Adria Cycle Path, which starts in the city of Salzburg, leads through the Salzach and Gastein valleys to Carinthia and ends in Grado, Italy, also passes through Sankt Johann Alpendorf.
+Apart from these sounding names, there are 26 signposted cycling tours in the immediate vicinity for both pleasure cyclists and competitive athletes.
+In the wider area there are a further 236 MTB tours, for each of which GPS map material is available via www.outdooractive.com.

 After the short descent to St. Johann, follow the Wagrainerstrasse until you reach the turnoff towards the Ginau quarry.
 This asphalt road, which later turns into a gravel road, you follow in the direction of Hochgründeck where you can stop at the Heinrich Kiener Haus.
 You will be rewarded with a unique view.